PedroChaps/pedrochaps.github.io/README.md

 - `node_modules/` - self explanatory, has the packages used by React and Node;
 - `public/` - folder to put assets that are considered "public".
 For instance, the images that are loaded in the website should be put there (even if the website is not open-source, the visitors can see the images, therefore they are considered public);
 - `README_static/` - the images used in this `README`, not part of the actual website;
-- `src/` - Where the source code is located, which is different than the `build` folder (because, for instance, compression techniques are used when deploying the website to a live version);
+- `src/` - Where the source code is located, which is different than the `build` folder (because, for instance, compression techniques (minimizing code) are used when deploying the website to a live version);
 - `.gitignore` - files and folders that are not tracked by git (and GitHub).
 For instance, `/node_modules` is not tracked by git and therefore is not in the [GitHub repository](https://github.com/PedroChaps/pedrochaps.github.io);
 - `babel-plugin-macros.config.js` & `babel.config.js` - Necessary because of [Dynamically importing](https://fontawesome.com/docs/web/use-with/react/add-icons) icons from [FontAwesome](https://fontawesome.com/docs/web/use-with/react/);
 - `CNAME` - needed because of the custom domain.
 Better explained in [Section 14](#-14.-Different-Domain);